xenon-middleware/xenon/doc/userguide.md

   Credentials (such as a username password combination) are often needed to gain access to files or to submit jobs.

-The modular design of octopus allows us to add additional interfaces in later versions, e.g., a Clouds interface to manage virtual machines, or a Networks interface to manage bandwidth-on-demand networks.
+The modular design of Xenon allows us to add additional interfaces in later versions, e.g., a Clouds interface to manage virtual machines, or a Networks interface to manage bandwidth-on-demand networks.

-The *adaptor layer* contains the adaptors for the each of the middlewares that octopus supports.
-An *adaptor* offers a middleware specific implementation for the functionality offered by one of the interfaces in octopus.
+The *adaptor layer* contains the adaptors for the each of the middlewares that Xenon supports.
+An *adaptor* offers a middleware specific implementation for the functionality offered by one of the interfaces in Xenon.

-For example, an adaptor may provide an *sftp* specific implementation of the functions in the octopus *file interface* (such as *copy* or *delete*) by translating each of these functions to *sftp* specific code and commands.
+For example, an adaptor may provide an *sftp* specific implementation of the functions in the Xenon *file interface* (such as *copy* or *delete*) by translating each of these functions to *sftp* specific code and commands.

-For each interface in octopus there may be multiple adaptors translating its functionality to different middlewares.
-To distinguises between these adaptors octopus uses the *scheme* they support, such as "sftp", "http" or "ssh".
+For each interface in Xenon there may be multiple adaptors translating its functionality to different middlewares.
+To distinguises between these adaptors Xenon uses the *scheme* they support, such as "sftp", "http" or "ssh".
 There can be only one adaptor for each scheme.

-The *engine layer* of octopus contains the "glue" that connects each interface to the adaptors that implement its functionality.
+The *engine layer* of Xenon contains the "glue" that connects each interface to the adaptors that implement its functionality.
 When a function of the interface layer is invoked, the call will be forwarded to the engine layer.
 It is then the responsibility of the